Biological Sciences Bachelor's Degree

 Tomorrow Needs Talented Biologists

-The demand for individuals with a robust, quantitative education in the biological sciences with a strong emphasis on high-level laboratory investigation and field research opportunities is great.
-A bachelor of science degree in biological science prepares you for a successful career.
-You’ll graduate thoroughly prepared to find success in medical school, environmental stewardship, advanced graduate programs, or a career in the biotechnology, genomics, or pharmaceutical industries.
+There is a great amount of industry demand for individuals with a robust, quantitative education in the biological sciences—especially those with a strong emphasis on high-level laboratory investigation and field research experience.
+At Michigan Tech, a bachelor's degree in biological sciences prepares you for a successful career.
+You'll graduate thoroughly prepared to find success in medical school, environmental stewardship, advanced graduate programs, or a career in the biotechnology, genomics, or pharmaceutical industries.

 Career Opportunities for Biological Sciences Majors